isomerpages/mol-services/_government-services/02-buy-hdb/00a-overview(accordion).md

       </a>

       Use the [1-step Eligibility Checker](https://services2.hdb.gov.sg/webapp/BP13EligCheck/BP13SHome?strSystem=CHECK){:target="_blank"} to know what flat types you can purchase and whether you can take an HDB housing loan.
-  - title: How to use CPF savings to pay for your flat
+  - title: How to Use CPF Savings to Pay for Your Flat
     content: |
       You can use your CPF Ordinary Account (OA) savings to buy new or resale HDB flats.
-      <p align="center">Click for more details</p>
+      <p align="center">Click to enlarge</p>
       <a target="_blank" href="https://www.cpf.gov.sg/Assets/members/Documents/Financing_Your_Home_with_CPF.pdf">
         <img src="/images/use CPF OA savings for home.png" alt="Financing your flat with CPF" style="width:300px">
       </a>